iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 # Generate concordance tables for branches of interest

 A concordance table is just a table of the three concordance vectors, as shown in the Lanfear and Hahn paper.
-The `concordance_table.R` script lets you generate a concordance table for any node, based on the branch ID.
+The `concordance_table.R` script lets you generate a concordance table for any branch, based on the branch ID.
 Here we'll do that for two branches that were recovered in the original Nature paper, discussed in Lanfear and Hahn, and also recovered in the ASTRAL tree we estimated here from 400 loci (I found the branch IDs for these branches by studying the tree labelled with branch IDs that I made above):

 * **Branch 598**: the Palaeognathae (kiwis and other cool birds)
 * **Branch 545**: the Telluraves (passerines and other closely related groups)